gicentre/elm-vegalite/docs/changeNotes.md

 - `scNumExpr` for providing expressions that evaluate to numeric scale properties (VL5.0)

+- `sacoNumExpr` for providing expressions that evaluate to numeric scale configuration properties (VL5.0)

 - `scBooExpr` for providing expressions that evaluate to Boolean scale properties (VL5.0)

+- `sacoBooExpr` for providing expressions that evaluate to Boolean scale configuration properties (VL5.0)

 - `doNumExpr` for providing expressions that evaluate to numeric scale domain properties (VL5.0)